Snowflake MCS/EHS community

 Snowflake is served by the Silver Creek Herald newspaper, though the regional White Mountain Independent has much better coverage.

 There are telephone landlines in most areas.
-Some of the off-grid areas do not have landlines.
+Many of the off-grid areas do not have landlines.
 Cell phone and 3G/4G service now reaches all areas.

 The telephone company offers wired DSL internet service in most areas with telephone service, but not all.